danskernesdigitalebibliotek/dpl-react/docs/architecture/adr-010-find-library-adr.md

 ### Negative / Considerations

-- Introduces new external dependencies on DAWA APIs.
+- Introduces new external dependencies on Dataforsyningen GSearch APIs.
 - Requires maintaining translation keys for multiple error states.
 - Slightly higher complexity in the UI, with additional modals.
 - Geolocation may fail in environments where browser permissions are blocked.